How much — or little — you know about Social Security can have a huge impact on your post-retirement finances.

 When a worker applies for retirement benefits, their spouse may also be eligible for a benefit based on the worker’s earnings.

 To qualify, the spouse must be at least 62 years old or have a qualifying child in their care.
 A qualifying child refers to a child under the age of 16 or a child receiving Social Security disability benefits.

 The spousal benefit can be up to half of the worker’s “primary insurance amount,” depending on the spouse’s age at retirement.
 If the spouse starts receiving benefits before their “normal (or full) retirement age,” the benefit amount will be reduced.
 However, if the spouse is caring for a qualifying child, the spousal benefit remains unaffected.

 Do Men and Women Receive Different Benefit Amounts?

-This is a troubling belief to possess, given that the Social Security Administration acknowledges its reserves will be depleted by the year 2037.
-Other sources, such as AARP, place that time nearer to 2035.
-Although this doesn’t signify the total end of Social Security, if taxes stay where they’re at, beneficiaries will only receive about 76% of their scheduled benefits.
+The Social Security program is projected to face a cash shortage by 2034.
+Although this doesn’t signify the total end of Social Security, if taxes stay where they’re at, beneficiaries will only receive about 80% of their scheduled benefits.

 More From GOBankingRates

 - 11 Signs You're Struggling Financially -- and 3 Ways To Get Back on Track